-Revenue from contracts with customers for sales of goods or services in the ordinary course of the Group's activities is recognised in accordance with the following five-step model:
+Revenue from contracts with customers for sales of goods or services in the ordinary course of the Group's activities is recognised in accordance with the five-step model of IFRS 15.
+The payment terms for each revenue stream typically ranges from 30 to 60 days.